 First, we had to change s to be mut.
 Then we had to create a mutable reference with &mut s and accept a mutable reference with some_string: &mut String.

-Mutable references have one big restriction, though: you can only have one mutable reference to a particular piece of data in a particular scope.
+But mutable references have one big restriction: you can only have one mutable reference to a particular piece of data in a particular scope.
 This code will fail:

 Filename: src/main.rs